roby70/MixedLegacySolution/README.md

 This solution represent a sandbox to try authentication based on IdentityServer in an environment with different applications.

-The main goal is to integrate *legacy* application based on .NET Framework with new applications based on .NET 6 sharing authentication and authorization processes.
+The main goal is to demonstrate how to integrate authentication and authorization processes in a solution that contains *old legacy* application based on .NET Framework with new applications based on .NET 6.

 The choice was to use IndentityServer4 since it's the framework choosen by Microsoft in it's project templates.